TechSecWasTaken/Cards-Against-Discord/README.md

 Now, go to the source code and go to the .env file.
 You're going to want to change some variables, such as making sure that "DISCORD_TOKEN" is your bot's token.
 And you want to change "OWNER_ID" with your Discord ID so you can be the only one to start the bot.
+Last, make sure to change the "ROLE_ID" with what role you want to ping with.
+If you don't want to ping anyone, then just set it to 0.

 Once finished, go to where you downloaded the source code and go to your terminal.
 Run these commands: